4 Best Ketamine Clinics in Pittsburgh (2026) — Verified & Reviewed

 Which Pittsburgh clinic is best for treatment-resistant depression?

 UPMC Center for Interventional Psychiatry offers the deepest interventional stack for refractory cases — Deep Brain Stimulation is a meaningful clinical-quality differentiator for patients who have stepped through Spravato, IV ketamine, ECT, and TMS without sustained response.
-For first-line interventional psychiatry, The Good Drop (tiered IV pricing) or Pittsburgh Ketamine (TMS+IV+KAP) are reasonable starting points.
+For first-line interventional psychiatry, the insurance-covered Spravato-plus-TMS practices — New Directions Mental Health, The Nexus Group, and Altheda Medical Center — are reasonable starting points before escalating to UPMC’s academic program.

 Explore More: Best Ketamine Clinics by City